IIWDTI/ANTI-AntiCheat/README.md

 * BattlEye

-Also cleanup Cheat-Engine values from registry.
+Also cleanup Cheat-Engine, FLiNGTrainer values from registry.